francisco-barros/avaliacao-tecnica/README.md

 **Note:** Make sure the backend API is running (http://localhost:5000) and accessible from the frontend.

+### To Do

+- Implement login token persistence when reloading the web page
+- Implement real-time dashboard data updates in the frontend
+- Improve web page layout and responsiveness
+- Handle validations and edge cases in the frontend

 ## Testing

 **IMPORTANT**: Prefer testing with Postman collections (`backend/postman/`) as API documentation may contain unexpected errors.